Stop Searching. Start Trusting.

 by laravel

-Laravel Boost accelerates AI-assisted development by providing context and specialized tools for AI to generate high-quality, Laravel-specific code.
+Laravel Boost is an MCP server designed to accelerate AI-assisted development by providing context and specialized tools for Laravel-specific code generation.

 Setup Requirements